Enrollment reports need more than counts

 Evaluate enrollment reporting around movement, source quality, site blockers, and next actions.

-See how a sponsor-ready update can follow the daily recruiting workflow.
+See how a sponsor-safe update can follow daily recruiting activity.

 Compare sources by responsiveness, fit, records readiness, scheduled visits, and close reasons.

-Give sponsors a clearer view of recruitment health by connecting lead flow, prescreening, site follow-up, scheduled visits, stalled patients, and action plans.
+Give sponsors a concrete view of recruitment health by summarizing lead flow, prescreening, site follow-up, scheduled visits, stalled patients, and action plans.

-Give sponsors a clearer recruitment picture with reporting that connects site activity, lead sources, patient movement, blockers, and next actions.
+Give sponsors a concrete recruitment picture with reporting software that summarizes site activity, lead sources, patient movement, blockers, dashboard review, and next actions.

-Package site activity, pipeline movement, blockers, and next actions into sponsor-ready updates from the same workspace coordinators use every day.
+Package site activity, pipeline movement, blockers, and next actions into sponsor-safe updates from the same workspace coordinators use every day.

 Workflows are shaped around patients, coordinators, site leaders, sponsors, and admins seeing the right level of detail.